Contributing to CSP Kit

 - Your contributions will be licensed under the MIT License

-- No copyright assignment required - You retain rights to your contributions
+- You retain copyright of your contributions